LolyxMoon/Aptos-x402/docs/FLOW.md

 ### Why Separate Transaction and Signature?

-Aptos uses a two-part format similar to Sui:
+BNB uses a two-part format similar to Sui:

 ```typescript
 {